 Once we arrived at our hotel, the Hotel Sloneczny Mlyn, which is a comfortable and conveniently located hotel near the Opera House.
 As soon as we checked in, we were whisked away by our designated handler, Basia (Barbara), to the festival and then to a sumptuous party.
 When we finally hit the sack, I slept like a log all night.
 Even Doug’s loud and erratic snoring didn’t faze me.
 The next day, I felt normal with no jet lag.

 In the morning, we went down to the dining room to enjoy a beautiful Polish style breakfast buffet.
-It was so much more interesting than an American buffet and included Polish specialties like Bigos, (hunter’s stew) pierogi (dumplings with various fillings) fish, cheeses, button mushrooms, cucumbers, tomatoes, pastries and delicious coffee.
+It was so much more interesting than American buffets and included Polish specialties like Bigos, (hunter’s stew) pierogi (dumplings with various fillings) fish, cheeses, button mushrooms, cucumbers, tomatoes, pastries, and delicious coffee.
 My kind of breakfast!

 Later in the day, we took off with Barbara to visit the old section of Bydgoszcz.
 (Pronounced Bid – Ghost with a ch on the end) It took me a while to spit that out correctly.
 There was a war memorial in the Old Market Square to commemorate residents killed during WWII.